caido/documentation/src/reference/common_errors.md

 Rendering error: LaunchIo(Custom { kind: UnexpectedEof, error: "unexpected end of stream" }, BrowserStderr("[0101/110718.156035:ERROR:zygote_host_impl_linux.cc(90)] Running as root without --no-sandbox is not supported.
 See https://crbug.com/638180.\n"))
 ```

-### Resolution:
+### Resolution Method 1 - Do not run as root:

+Do not run Caido as the root user.

+### Resolution Method 2 - Command flag removal:

-Don't run Caido as root and remove the flag `--no-renderer-sandbox` when launching Caido.
+Remove the following flag `--no-renderer-sandbox` when launching Caido.

 ## Error: Could not initialize configuration.